wentongsun/wentongsun.github.io/index.md

 ## About
 Hello!
 Welcome to my website!

-I'm Wentong Sun, a second-year master student at Department of Economics, Wuhan University.
+I'm Wentong Sun, a master student at Department of Economics, Wuhan University.

 My research interests lie at the intersection of Urban Economics, Development Economics and Political Economics.